You’re looking through your credit card statement when suddenly you see it: a fee you didn’t know was coming.

 Late Payment Fees

 The federal Credit CARD Act of 2009 put certain caps on the fees card issuers can charge for late payments.
-The Consumer Financial Protection Bureau, however, recently reviewed credit card late fees and increased the previous CARD Act limitations to the following:
+The Consumer Financial Protection Bureau, however, recently reviewed credit card late fees and increased the previous CARD Act caps to the following:

 How to avoid late payment fees

-- Your card issuer may charge this fee if you make a purchase that results in a balance (debt) greater than your credit limit.
+- Your card issuer may charge this fee if you make a purchase that results in a balance greater than your credit limit.

 - Legally, the fee can’t be greater than the amount by which you went over.